AICC/CMI-5_Spec_Current/cmi5_runtime.md

 ####9.5.4.1 AU statements that include duration
 ##### Terminated Statement
 The AU must include the duration property in Terminated statements.
 The AU should calculate duration for Terminated statements as the time difference between Initialized statement and the Terminated statement.
 The AU may use other methods to calculate the duration based on criteria determined by the AU.
-##### Suspended Statement
-The AU should include the duration property in Suspended statements.
-The AU should calculate duration for Suspended statements as the time difference between Initialized statement and the Suspended statement.
-The AU may use other methods to calculate the duration based on criteria determined by the AU.
 ##### Completed Statement
 The AU must include the duration property in Completed statements.
 The AU should calculate duration as the time spent by the learner to achieve completion status.
 ##### Passed Statement